Skip to Main Content

 Organising Your References

-To organise your references in Zotero, you can use Collections or Groups.
+To organise your references in Zotero, you can use the Collections or Groups functions.

-Collections are simply folders within your zotero library.
+Collections are simply folders within your Zotero library.
 You can have as many as you like, and you can create subfolders by clicking and dragging folders into one another.
-Read here about collections.
+To create a Collection, click the yellow folder icon on the top left of your Menu.
+Once you've set up a Collection, you can click and drag the references you want to include into it.

 Citation styles